 1. Becoming obsessed with your level of definition, refusing to allow any fat gain in your quest to gain muscle, failing to make (or more importantly, see or measure) progress.
 It is for that reason that I would recommend chasing a sensible weight gain target rather than trying to maintain maximal leanness for most people.

-2. Going on a dream bulk and simply getting fat, like I did in the winter of 2010-2011.
+2. Going on a dream bulk and simply getting fat, as I did in the winter of 2010-2011.
 This happens when people aren’t aware of their maximal growth potential, or they just ignore it because they don’t like the numbers they read.
-Aside from the cut taking longer afterwards, you risk your health doing this, and if you do it too often, your skin elasticity too.
+Aside from the cut taking longer afterward, you risk your health doing this, and if you do it too often, your skin elasticity too.

-Though the dream bulk is alive and well among the bodybuilding community in Japan, Sadaaki (pictured next to Jay Cutler) and Takeshi (the guy pictured with me above, and on stage below) are ahead of the curve – they are both at or close to their genetic muscular limits, and they’ve realised that there is no point in gaining a ton of weight in the off season trying to force muscle gain that can’t happen.
+Though the dream bulk is alive and well among the bodybuilding community in Japan, Sadaaki (pictured next to Jay Cutler) and Takeshi (the guy pictured with me above, and on the stage below) are ahead of the curve – they are both at or close to their genetic muscular limits, and they’ve realized that there is no point in gaining a ton of weight in the offseason trying to force muscle gain that can’t happen.
 Their off-season and competition weights (water and glycogen changes aside) differ minimally.
 Everyone else seems to go on a 30-40lb dream-bulk regardless, which makes the gym New Year party pictures quite hilarious.
-(And yes, Sadaaki knows his triceps might be considered to be lagging, but trust me – it. is. not. for. lack. of. trying.)
+(And yes, Sadaaki knows his triceps might be considered to be lagging, but trust me – it. is. not. for. lack. of. trying)

 Takeshi Okumura – Stage shredded @~68kg (~150lbs), likely his genetic limit given how long he’s been competing.
 His height is 163cm tall (5’4).
 He’s won the all-Japan masters for his weight category multiple times and his best placing in international competition was fourth.
-(And yeah, I think this is his favourite pose.)
+(And yeah, I think this is his favorite pose)